 The Spokane City council recently unleashed a comprehensive master plan designed to force area residents to reduce our total water usage by 25% in the next 10 years by increasing fees and regulations.
 The plan is unnecessary, dangerous, and potentially harmful to the environment.
 Here’s why:

 The Spokane area derives it’s water from the Spokane Valley Rathdrum Prairie Aquifer (SVRP).
-Our aquifer is indeed a very special water source, and is deserving of protection.
+Our aquifer is indeed a very special water source deserving of protection.
 Reducing our water usage is unnecessary because nearly all of the water that residents take out of the aquifer for drinking, flushing our toilets, bathing, washing our cars, or watering our lawns, returns to the aquifer.

 The SVRP Atlas (2009 update) presents a synopsis of all of the aquifer studies initiated by the Idaho Department of Water Resources, the Washington Department of Ecology, and the U.S. Geological Survey utilizing federal funding through the U.S. Environmental Protection Agency and state funding allocated through both the Idaho and Washington legislatures.
 It would be very beneficial if the Spokane City Council actually knew something about this amazing water resource rather than using their limited knowledge to practice social engineering.